gildas-lormeau/zip.js/docs/classes/ZipDirectoryEntry.md

 [ZipReader#prependedData](ZipReader.md#prependeddata) or its [ZipReader#comment](ZipReader.md#comment) property, since the instance created otherwise is not exposed.
 Its options are used as defaults for the options passed here, and it must not have read its entries yet when it is created over a `ReadableStream` instance, which can only be read once.

+Like the [ZipReader](ZipReader.md) constructor, a `ReadableStream` input is buffered entirely in memory, see its remarks and the [Reader](Reader.md) examples for reading large seekable resources with random access.

 ***